atsid/boston-licensing-explorer/README.md

 ## Development instructions

 Because the app is entirely client-side, you don't really need to do anything special.
-Any web server that can host the project folder will do, but we've setup a development server with node+grunt so it's easy to work on.
+Any web server that can host the project folder will do, but we've setup a development server with node + grunt so it's easy to work on.

-First, make sure you have node.js installed.
+First, make sure you have node.js installed from the [node.js website](https://nodejs.org/download/).

 Then, install the project development dependencies and get the grunt command line:

     npm install
     npm install -g grunt-cli